Megabit/Blazorise/docs/_docs/components/forms.md

 ### Binding

-Text by itself is not really usable if you can't use it.
+TextEdit by itself is not really usable if you can't use it.
 To get or set the input value you have two options.
 You can use _bind-*_ attribute or you can use a _TextChanged_ event.

 1. Using bind-*